 Phase Out Fannie Mae and Freddie Mac

 Romney and Gingrich were asked why they were closer to Reagan.
-Gingrich won, since he was physically involved in the Reagan Administration.
+Gingrich won since he was physically involved in the Reagan Administration.
 Both candidates propose tax cuts, a key part of Reaganomics.
-That worked well back in the 1980s, when the maximum income tax rate was 70%.
-Tax cuts would actually hurt economic growth today, because the top income tax rate is only 30%.
+That worked well back in the 1980s when the maximum income tax rate was 70%.
+Tax cuts would actually hurt economic growth today because the top income tax rate is only 30%.
 Reduced tax revenue would increase the $15 trillion debt, deepening the debt ceiling crisis.
 Part of the success of the Reagan Administration was that government spending actually increased (mostly for defense), at around 2.5% a year.
 This ended the 1981 recession but doubled the debt.
 Reagan did reduce banking regulations, which led to the Savings and Loan Crisis of 1989.

 What Was Missing From the Debate